adh30/adh30.github.io/_projects/nshd_project.md

 ---
 layout: page
-title: SABRE
+title: The National Survey of Health and Development (NSHD)
-description: Southall and Brent Revisited
+description:  The oldest and longest running of the British birth cohort studies.
-img: assets/img/SABRE_new.jpg
+img: assets/img/LHAc1.jpg
-importance: 1
+importance: 4
 category: work
 related_publications: true
 ---